ANDYKENNETH05/ANDYKENNETH05/README.md

 - 👋 Hi, I’m @ANDYKENNETH05
-- 👀 I’m interested in PYTHON, AI AND MACHINE LEARNING
+- 👀 I’m interested in PYTHON,WEB DEVELOPMENT, AI AND MACHINE LEARNING
 - 🌱 I’m currently learning ALL OF THE ABOVE
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me
 - 😄 Pronouns: ...
 - ⚡ Fun fact: